tutorialhorizon/react-tagged-input/README.md

     onRemoveTag={/*function*/} // argument - tag that got removed
     unique={true} // Whether duplicate entries are allowed classes={'my-css-namespace'}
-  />,
-  mountPoint );
+    removeTagLabel={"\u274C"} // Unicode of a symbol or an Object click to delete tags.
+Defaults to 'x' />, mountPoint );
 ```